DKAdoboe/DKAdoboe/README.md

-# Hay there I am Dela Adoboe
+# Hey there I am Dela Adoboe

 ## Who am I?
 Just a curious mind wandering through the world of data, trying to make sense of all those numbers.
 If data had a fan club, I'd probably be the vice president.